jrogers3UE/Meeting-Notes/Josh & Sara Meeting Notes.md

 - If I do the directed evolution experiment in pig lung, the top performing variants will be biased toward pig lung and not human lung.

-- [ ] The question remains whether I will be able to get human lung for machine learning directed evolution (MLDE AAV experiment).
+- Will I be able to get human lung for machine learning directed evolution (MLDE AAV experiment).
 End goal should be able to perform experiments in human lungs.